Your Flight

 Takeoff should feel smooth, with calm conditions around the airport.

-Winds at cruising altitude are about 110 knots.
-These winds may delay arrival by up to 26 minutes.
+Winds at cruising altitude are about 35 knots.
+These winds may delay arrival by a few minutes.

 Landing should feel smooth with possible light bumps with typical approach conditions.